Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-Below $T_c$, the most prominent peak is along the horizontal axis of the 2D map.
-Based on the measurement configuration and having included only time-domain data for $\tau>0$ in the Fourier transform, this is where we expect to observe the $PP$ signal~\cite{mahmood_observation_2021}, which in systems with discrete energy levels one measures a response governed by population decay.
-We expect that this is the dominant low-frequency nonlinear response in metals, which have only $\omega \rightarrow 0$ excitations e.g. ``echo" phenomena (e.g. $R$) are not possible in a system where the effective Larmor frequency is zero.
-Nevertheless, there are other regions in the 2D map with non-zero intensity in the upper and lower half of the 2D maps, which in the $A$ before $B$ pulse sequence correspond to the $NR$ and $R$ processes respectively.
-Particularly above $T_c$ broader $NR$ and $R$ contributions seem almost comparable to the pump-probe response.
-Whether these are intrinsic and perhaps a consequence of strong interactions or arise from residual $B$ before $A$ contributions (that put $PP$ signal into the position where $NR$ would appear for $AB$ ordering~\cite{mahmood_observation_2021}) will be a subject of future investigation.
-At any rate, these broad spectral contributions do not contribute to the long-time $\tau$ signal that we analyze below.
+However, the normal state data appears to be safely in the perturbative regime.
+Above $T_c$, broader $NR$ and $R$ contributions seem almost comparable to the pump-probe response.
+Whether these are intrinsic and perhaps a consequence of strong interactions, or arise from residual $B$ before $A$ contributions (that put $PP$ signal into the position where $NR$ would appear for $AB$ ordering~\cite{mahmood_observation_2021}) will be a subject of future investigation.
+We expect the $PP$ response to be the dominant low-frequency nonlinear response in metals where only $\omega \rightarrow 0$ excitations are present.
+For example, ``echo" phenomena (e.g. $R$) are not possible in a such a system as the effective Larmor frequency is zero.
+At any rate, these $R$ and $NR$ spectral contributions are broad and therefore do not contribute to the long-time $\tau$ signal that we analyze below.

-\section{Discussion on normal state nonlinearities}
+\subsection{Discussion on normal state nonlinearities}

+The magnitude of the $\chi^{(3)}$ nonlinearity can be determined by fits to the quadratic field dependence of the transmission.
+The expression is

+where $ T_{lin}$ is the linear transmission at small fields and $E_{inside}$ is the driving field corrected by screening effects (see the \textit{Supplementary Information} for details).

-How large is this nonlinearity?
-Based on the THz field-induced transparency shown in Fig.~\ref{Transmission}(b), the third-order susceptibility can be estimated to be $|\chi^{(3)}|\approx 2.2\times10^{-9} m^2/V^2$ (See Appendix for details).
-This is one of the largest THz range nonlinearities ever measured.
-Note that this is approximately two times larger than graphene, already known to be one of the largest nonlinear materials in the THz range~\cite{hafez2018extremely}.
-The origin of such nonlinearity in graphene is due to its massless Dirac-like band dispersion, which is not present here.
+Based on fits to the THz field-induced transparency shown in Fig.~\ref{Transmission}(b), the third-order susceptibility can be estimated to be $|\chi^{(3)}|\approx (6 \pm 2 )\times10^{-9}$m$^2/$V$^2$.
+This is one of the largest THz range nonlinearities ever measured and approximately the same order as that of graphene, already known to be one of the most nonlinear materials in the THz range~\cite{hafez2018extremely}.
+The error bars were set by varying the range of the quadratic fit.
+Alternative methods for estimating the nonlinear coefficient by including fitting higher-order terms and a larger fitting range are detailed in the \textit{Supplementary Information} and gave values consistent with those reported here.